 Sensitivity analysis (interest rate risk)

 Sensitivity analyses are used to measure how sensitive financial ratios are to small changes in input parameters.
 Because Borussia Dortmund currently does not have any floating-rate loans or interest rate swaps, there is no necessity to perform sensitivity analyses.

 The Group constantly monitors the risk of possible liquidity bottlenecks, taking into account the probable maturities of its financial liabilities and the timing of the expected cash flows from operating activities.
-The Group counters potential liquidity risk by taking up largely long-term financing.
-Appropriate corporate planning is used to constantly monitor short-term financing components.
-Please refer to Note 28 for disclosures on the maturities of contractual cash flows.
+Any liquidity risks are countered through appropriate forms of financing.
+The elements of financing falling due in the short term are subject to continuous monitoring on the basis of the relevant corporate planning.
+Please refer to Note 30 for disclosures on the maturities of contractual cash flows.